 Red lories are comedic and entertaining birds that enjoy chattering away.

-They need ample attention to prevent them from getting bored.
+They need attention to prevent boredom.
 They can also become nippy and destructive around the home, requiring constant supervision.

 After the rainbow lorikeet, red lories are the most commonly kept lory species in captivity.
 Their owners love their flamboyant and theatrical personalities.